dineshsonachalam/Android_Studio_CalculatorApplication_2017_ForBeginners/README.md

 * Set id for each of the above fields.

 ### MainActivity.java
-It is backend of android development.
+It is the backend of android development.
 Here we will perform all the computation here.

 Things to be remembered